JOHNPAUL548/static-hosting/README.md

-# static-hosting
+1st challenge of #10weeks of cloudops
-HOSTING A STATIC WENSITE ON AWS
+HOSTING A STATIC WEBSITE ON AWS